Preview of the Christmas Ornament Bulb Holly coloring page.

 Holly has an even older seasonal history.
 Because the plant stays green in winter and produces bright red berries, it was used in winter decoration long before modern Christmas trees were common.
 In Britain especially, holly became strongly tied to Christmas greenery along with ivy and mistletoe.
 The leaves are easy to recognize because of their pointed edges, and that shape made holly useful in printed decorations, cards, wrapping paper, and church arrangements.
 When holly is paired with a hanging ornament, the image brings together two different strands of holiday symbolism: natural winter greenery and later tree-trimming traditions.
 That is one reason the combination feels both traditional and decorative at the same time.

-People often ask whether glass ornaments are still handmade.
+A common question is whether glass ornaments are still handmade.
 Some are, especially specialty ornaments, but many are now machine-made for mass sale.
 Another common question is whether all holly berries are safe to eat.
 They are usually treated as decorative, not edible, which is why families keep them as part of wreaths and table arrangements rather than holiday food.
 Ornament pages stay popular because the subject is simple, recognizable, and easy to personalize.
 Stripes, dots, stars, and swirls can all be added without changing the basic shape, which is one reason ornaments appear on so many holiday cards, displays, and craft projects.
 Paired with holly, the ornament also gains a stronger winter context, making it feel unmistakably connected to Christmas instead of just general decoration.

 More Holiday Coloring Pages